urbbru/weather-app/README.md

 yarn install
 ```

-## OpenWeatherMap API key

-Sign up at OpenWeatherMap and retrieve a API key:
+### 2. Sign up at OpenWeatherMap and retrieve a API key:

 - Sign up at OpenWeatherMap and retrieve a API key
 - Create `.env.local file`